 This Vegan Meatloaf is easy to make, and most of the time spent is hands off.

-I hope you all enjoy this vegan loaf!
+I hope you all enjoy this vegan meatloaf!
 It’s:

 & so Affordable